ndonfris/fish-lsp/docs/CONTRIBUTING.md

     -  `yarn lint` - lint and fix the current project (`husky pre-push` hook)
     -  `yarn lint:verbose` - lint, and display output

-- [knip](https://github.com/webpro/knip) - used for tree-shaking and checking unused dependcies
+- [knip](https://github.com/webpro/knip) - used for tree-shaking and checking unused dependencies
     -  `yarn refactacor` - package.json script to run knip
     - You can _refactor_ major sections of __unused code__ of out the project easily with this command